‘From morning to night, I stayed out of sight, Didn’t recognise I’d become, No more than alive I’d barely survived, In a word… overrun…'

 Rick Wright died of cancer on 15 September 2008, aged 65.
 Naturally, his fellow band members spoke movingly of him.
 “Rick was the sound that knitted it all together,” noted Mason.
 “I wish there had been more,” added Waters of the chance to perform with Wright one more time at Live 8, adding, “It’s hard to overstate his musical voice in Pink Floyd.”

 Perhaps fittingly, the final voice should be David Gilmour’s.
 For it is he who has reactivated what he once told me was the “big old beast” Pink Floyd for one final fling.
 The Endless River might be deemed their swansong, but at its heart everyone knows it is the band’s tribute to their fallen comrade.
 “I wish we could have all been great buddies and carried on,” Wright told me back in 2000.
 Eight years later, Gilmour would say, “He was my partner and friend”, adding perhaps more succinctly: “Like Rick I don’t find it easy to express my feelings in words, but I loved him and will miss him enormously.”

 “We shout and argue like everyone else,” are the words you hear from Gilmour at the start of The Endless River, highlighting the fact that maybe, like many bands, Pink Floyd were not always the best of friends.
 But The Endless River itself is proof enough that at the end of the day, Gilmour’s final words of love and friendship do ring true.

-This article originally appeared in Prog #50.
+This article originally appeared in issue 50 of Prog Magazine.